sass/node-sass/docs/build.md

 ### Building on Max OS X (untested)

-Works the same as on linux, but you can also install libsass via `homebrew`.
+Works the same as on linux, but you can also install LibSass via `homebrew`.

 - [Building on Mac OS X] [10]